 I call this next step the granola secret sauce, because that’s what it is!
 But first, let me explain what we consider to be the perfect granola.

-I spent a lot of time researching how to make clumpy granola and do you know what I discovered?
-Do you know what store-bought granola (and even some homemade granola recipes) will add to create those clumps?
-Egg whites.
+I spent time researching how to make clumpy granola.
+Store-bought granola (and even some homemade granola recipes) achieve clumps by adding egg whites.

 - protein powder

 - ground flax seeds

 It’s the ground flax seeds combined with water that helps create that eggy, clumpy effect.
 No eggs needed at all!

 Pour this eggless sauce mixture over the granola ingredients in the large bowl and then stir to combine.
 Then spread that onto your prepared pan and bake.